AdobeDocs/experience-platform.en/help/landing/ui-guide.md

 ### Sandboxes

 Immediately below the top navigation bar is the sandbox bar.
 This bar shows which sandbox you are currently using for Platform.
-More information about sandboxes can be found in the [sandboxes overview](../sandboxes/home.md).
+You can find more information about sandboxes in the [sandboxes overview](../sandboxes/home.md).

 ## Left navigation {#left-nav}